forwardemail/forwardemail.net/app/views/faq/index.md

 14. For each processed recipient's Forwarding Addresses, we then perform the following operations:

-    * The address is checked against our [Blacklist](#do-you-have-a-blacklist), and if it was listed, then a 554 error code will occur and the sender will receive a bounce for this recipient.
+    * The address is checked against our [blocklist](#do-you-have-a-blocklist), and if it was listed, then a 554 error code will occur and the sender will receive a bounce for this recipient.
     * If the address is a webhook, then we set a Boolean for future operations (see below – we group together similar webhooks to make one POST request vs. multiple for delivery).
     * If the address is an email address, then we parse the host for future operations (see below – we group together similar hosts to make one connection vs. multiple individual connections for delivery).